Mountain Hardwear Hueco 34

 - This pack is a little heavy at 2.3 lbs, though it's difficult to find a pack that is this well built and well thought out that is also less than a pound.
 In other words, I don't really see it as an issue.
 If you are a devout gram counter, "Your Mileage May Vary".

 I firmly believe that my goal in buying gear is that the gear needs to support me in "hiking my own hike".
-If you've read "Hike your own hike" (Tapon), you'll recognize what I mean in that we all have our own goals for getting to the wild.
+If you've read "Hike your own hike" (Tapon), you'll recognize what I mean in that we all have our own reasons for getting to the wild.

 For me, camping is not key, but athletic hiking and constant healthy movement of my body in nature most certainly is the goal.
 So, I need a self-contained kit that fits well to my body no matter how fast I'm moving and what I'm doing (from sitting to climbing a pitch).
 My beloved 20L ascent pack (A+ for athletic fit) didn't give me the room to be properly prepared for overnight stays.